-How To Prepare Your Baby for Sleep Training
+How To Prepare For Sleep Training Your Baby

-You know you want to start sleep training your baby, but where do you begin?
+You know you want to start sleep training, but where do you begin?

 I had a baby who wouldn’t sleep through the night and took impossibly short naps.
 When we decided to try to sleep train her, I had so many questions.